Code-Institute-Submissions/ci-gymknight/README.md

 ### User stories

-📌 As a user I want to access the website, browse and read a post
+📌 As a user I want to access the website and browse products on offer

-📌 As a user I want to sort all posts on the website alphabetically, by date, or popularity
+📌 As a user I want to be able to see product details, image and available sizes

-📌 As a user I want to search for a particular post
+📌 As a user I want to be able to add desired item to my cart

-📌 As a user I want to be able to see the author of the post I am reading and other posts that visit their blog
+📌 As a user I want to be able to purchase the desired product(s) and get them shipped to my address

-📌 As a user I want to register and create my own blog
+📌 As a user I want to be able to pay using my debit or credit card

-📌 As a user I want to be able to change my blog description and password
+📌 As a user I want to be able to register for an account

-📌 As a user I want to post posts to my blog
+📌 As a user I want to save entered details for future purchases

-📌 As a user I want to be able to edit and delete my own posts
+📌 As a user I want to be able to see my previous purchases

 ### Strategy

-The main design goal is to provide users with clean and sleek website with easy-to-read textual content that is meaningfully organised.
+The main design goal is to provide a modern and sleek UI that presents products in an organised way (using categories) and allow users seamless start to finish experience.

 ### Scope

-For readers Bloggy is a way to read about their favourite topics and for creators, Bloggy is a way to put their content out there for the world to see.
+GymKnight is an online webshop for fitness enthusiasts to purchase premium clothing products as well as home and training accessories.

 ### Structure

-Index page features a jumbotron with a slogan of "Home of the blogs you love" and a action button.
-This action button will either bring the user to the login/register page if they're not logged in or it will read 'Write a new post' if the user is authenticated and will bring them to a page where user is able to write a new post.
-Underneath the jumbotron, users are able to search for posts by title, description or text within, and are able to sort all the posts visible on the home page by: Newest first, oldest first, title (A-Z), title (Z-A) & popularity (based on number of views).

-Search page contains a search bar with search and cancel buttons underneath which found posts are displayed.

-Single post page contains the post title & post author details at the top with creator's profile picture and a link to visit their profile/blog.
-Underneath that is the post image supplied by the user and finally the body of the post.

-Profile page/Blog page displays user's blog title & description as well as user's profile picture.
-Underneath that, all of user's posts are displayed.

-Edit profile page features a form where user is asked for their current password, new password and confirmation of the new password (if they wish to change their password), and a field where they can edit their profile image.

-Login page contains simple login form that prompts user for their username and password.
-Users that aren't registered yet are invited to register underneath the form.

-Register form contains seven form fields that asks user for:
-1. Username
-2. Profile picture URL
-3. Email address
-4. Blog title
-5. Blog description
-6. Password &
-7. Repeat of their password

-reCAPTCHA is utilised to check that user is not a robot.

-Create a post page is a form page that that asks user to input:
-* Desired post title
-* Post description
-* Body of their post
-* Post image URL
-* Read time (in minutes)
+Index page is simple and contains a call a jumbotron that shows users new gear that's available in the webshop & a call to action button to go to the products page.
+Underneath that users can see the reasons why to choose GymKnight - premium materials, free shipping over certain order amount and because it's an Irish brand.

+User is able to view the products based on the category - Mens, Ladies, Accessories, Homeware & Living and by viewing all products.

+Products page features card layout of all available products in the specified category.
+The cards feature image of the product, their description, category they belong to & their rating.

+By clicking on the product user is able to see all the same details as well as product price, and is able to select the size and quantity to be added to their cart.

+Shopping cart page displays product SKU, Product info (including name, description, size and quantity) as well as unit price and the subtotal.
+Bottom three rows display current total, delivery charge (if applicable) and the grand total for the order.
+From here, users are able to proceed to checkout or go back and continue shopping.

+Checkout page displays user's oder summary, total, delivery and grand total amounts in a table.
+On the right hand side (desktop layout) user are asked for their personal, delivery and credit/debit card details.

+Once the order is successfully paid for, the user is presented with a confirmation screen which displays the entered information about delivery and products ordered.

+User account page (accessible for registered users only) displays saved user delivery information which they're able to edit as well as their order history.

 ### Skeleton